 Meaning and concepts of culture testifies to the fact that education and culture is intimately connected.
-In broad sense culture is nor is a pan of education but it education itself.
+In broad sense culture is nor a pan of education but it is education itself.
 Cultural pattern of a society determines its educational system.
 Educational system simultaneously affects the culture of that society by shaping and influencing the thinking and behaviour of individuals.
-For example if cultural pattern of a society is materialistic, its educational system will also be framed in the same way.
-Similarly, if there is cultural conflicts in the society, it can be wiped out only by education.
+For example if

-4.6 SOCIAL MOBILITY
+6.6 SOCIAL MOBILITY